 New interests for another half a century

 Volkswagen Motorsport withdrew from the WRC shortly after the season of 2016 ended.
-The focus for the 2017 season will be on the customer programme for touring cars races with VW Golf GTI TCR and serving as a support for the private teams in the World Rallycross Championship and Global Rallycross Championship.
+The focus switched on the customer programme for touring cars races with VW Golf GTI TCR and serving as a support for the private teams in the World Rallycross Championship and Global Rallycross Championship.

 Photos: Volkswagen Motorsport,